Community bat monitoring

 Results to date

-The 'MEGA Murray-Darling Microbat Project’ was an initiative of the South Australian Museum in partnership with the former South Australian Murray-Darling Basin Natural Resources Management Board, the University of Adelaide and local Landcare Associations, through funding from the Australian Government’s Inspiring Australia – Science Engagement Programme.
+The 'MEGA Murray-Darling Microbat Project’ was an initiative of the South Australian Museum in partnership with the former South Australian Murray-Darling Basin Natural Resources Management Board, the University of South Australia and local Landcare Associations, through funding from the Australian Government’s Inspiring Australia – Science Engagement Programme.

 The project, operating between 2017 and 2019, began to uncover the secrets of these 'mega important critters'.
 Community members were taught how to survey for bats using the latest technology.

 This incredibly successful citizen science project provided more microbat species and habitat records in just two summers than had been collected in this region since 1890.
 Further information can be found in the report links at the bottom of this page.

 If you are keen to undertake a bat survey on your property or would like to set up your own citizen science bat project in another region please contact the Senior Project Officer Citizen Science on email.

 If you are inexperienced there will be training opportunities available in how to use the equipment, and even how to analyse the downloaded calls.

 Unit 5-6, Level 1 Sturt Centre, 2 Sturt Reserve Road, Murray Bridge, SA, 5253